-Homemade salted eggs are usually made using the brining method with a simple salt solution.
+Homemade salted eggs are usually prepared using the brining method with a simple salt solution.
 The curing process takes anywhere between 3 to 4 weeks depending on the size of the eggs and the thickness of their shells.
 When cured, the egg white is slightly cloudy but remains runny while the egg yolk turns a bright yellow-orange-red color and is firm.
 The yolks are prized by the Chinese and are used in glutinous rice dumplings and mooncakes to symbolize the moon.

 When I was growing up, store bought salted eggs came packed in crates filled with damp, salted charcoal.
 The grocer will pick out the number of eggs requested into a plastic bag.
 Each egg was packed with a thick layer of the salted charcoal that needed to be scraped off and rinsed before cooking.
 Salted eggs were very inexpensive and easily available.
 Hence, they were seldom made at home and as I recall, Mom only made them once.
 They were much less salty and really tasty.

 Before we proceed to the recipe, I would like to thank you all for your kind comments on my Lavender Madeleines guest post.
 Sorry I was not been able to respond as we were on a college search road trip at that time and were constantly on the move.
 I will be sharing pictures of the road trip in my next post on Wednesday.
 As for the triple flavored castella post, I have decided to reschedule it to Friday in favor of this egg theme post for Easter.
 Thank you for your patience.